Chapter 5: Choosing Your Lens

 Research question: Why do minor-key songs evoke sadness?

-Theory: Appraisal theory suggests we evaluate stimuli based on learned associations.
+Theory: Appraisal theory (Scherer, 2004) suggests we evaluate stimuli based on learned associations.
 Minor keys are associated with sad contexts (funerals, melancholic film scores), so we’ve learned to interpret them as sad.

 The claim is that key influences mood through perceived sadness.
 Testing this requires measuring all three variables and using statistical techniques (like mediation analysis) to see if the mediator explains the relationship.